Octavius

 I wasn't born to die by Brutus' sword.

-Quote Analysis: Octavius's reply to Brutus's challenge at the Philippi parley, and the play's most direct statement of his sense of his own destiny.
-He is not refusing Brutus's challenge as a matter of military prudence; he is refusing it as a matter of historical placement.
-He has been born for something other than dying on the field at Philippi, and he names that fact without elaboration.
-The quiet certainty is what unsettles the moment.
-Brutus's response — "Oh, if you were the noblest in your family, you couldn't die a more honourable death" — is patrician dismissal, but Octavius has already moved on.
-He will not die on Brutus's sword.
-History, the audience knows, will confirm him.
+Quote Analysis: Octavius's reply to Brutus's challenge at the parley, and the clearest statement of his sense of his own destiny.
+He does not refuse the fight on grounds of prudence; he refuses it on grounds of historical placement.
+He was born for something other than dying on a field at Philippi, and he says so without elaboration.
+The quiet certainty is what unsettles the moment – Brutus answers with patrician scorn, but Octavius has already moved on, and history, the audience knows, will prove him right.

 (Act 5, Scene 5)